eclipse-velocitas/velocitas-docs/content/en/docs/concepts/development_model/vehicle_app_sdk/_index.md

     conf.DAPR_APP_PORT = <your port>
 {{< /tab >}}
 {{< tab "C++" >}}
-// c++ does not use dapr for Pub/Sub messaging at this point
+// C++ does not use Dapr for Pub/Sub messaging at this point
 {{< /tab >}}
 {{< /tabpane >}}

 ## Vehicle App abstraction

-`Vehicle Apps` are inherited from the `VehicleApp` base class.
-This enables the `Vehicle App` to use the Publish & subscribe messaging and the KUKSA Data Broker.
+_Vehicle Apps_ are inherited from the `VehicleApp` base class.
+This enables the _Vehicle App_ to use the Publish & Subscribe messaging and to connect to the KUKSA Data Broker.

 The `Vehicle Model` instance is passed to the constructor of the `VehicleApp` class and should be stored in a member variable (e.g. `self.vehicle` for Python, `std::shared_ptr<Vehicle> m_vehicle;` for C++), to be used by all methods within the application.

-Finally, the `run()` method of the `VehicleApp` class is called to start the `Vehicle App` and register all MQTT topic and Data Broker subscriptions.
+Finally, the `run()` method of the `VehicleApp` class is called to start the _Vehicle App_ and register all MQTT topic and Data Broker subscriptions.

 {{% alert title="Implementation detail" color="warning" %}}
 In Python, the subscriptions are based on `asyncio`, which makes it necessary to call the `run()` method with an active `asyncio event_loop`.
 {{% /alert %}}

-A typical skeleton of a `Vehicle App` looks like this:
+A typical skeleton of a _Vehicle App_ looks like this:

 {{< tabpane langEqualsHeader=true >}}
 {{< tab "Python" >}}